The Department Of Education Cuts Off A Student Loan Watchdog

 He says ending the MOUs risks drowning effective enforcement in reams of red tape.
 "A major objective of the agreements was to reduce paperwork burden on companies subject to laws administered by both agencies," Chopra said.
 "When companies have to respond to multiple agencies with similar information, this is bad for the market and for taxpayers."

-The move is not out of the blue from the education department under President Trump, which has taken many actions seen as friendly to the student loan industry.
+The move is not surprising coming from the Trump administration, which has taken many actions seen as friendly to the student loan industry.

 In May, the top federal student aid official, an Obama appointee, suddenly resigned.
-His replacement, A. Wayne Johnson, was the CEO of a student loan company at the time he accepted the department's job offer.
-He co-signed the letter canceling these MOUs.
-Education Secretary Betsy DeVos is also being sued by several states for delaying a regulation designed to make it easier for defrauded borrowers to get their money back.
+His replacement, A. Wayne Johnson, was the CEO of a student loan company; he co-signed the letter canceling these MOUs.
+Education Secretary Betsy DeVos is being sued by several states for delaying a regulation designed to make it easier for defrauded borrowers to get their money back.
 Julian Schmoke Jr., the department's new chief of student loan enforcement, has worked for a for-profit college.

 In the meantime, CFPB will continue with the regulatory mission that, its supporters say, no one else can do.
-Chopra argues that the education department isn't necessarily equipped to go it alone as a watchdog.
+Chopra argues that the Education Department isn't necessarily equipped to go it alone as a watchdog.
 It's charged only with enforcement of the Higher Education Act, not broader consumer protections as the CFPB is.